Solar Panel Installation

 This should provide the required amount of energy each year.

-Yes, they do, although the energy output is reduced.
+Yes, solar panels work in the winter, but the energy output is reduced.

 Solar panels work in cloudy and winter weather, but produce less energy because of shorter daylight hours and lower sun angles.
 However, cold temperatures can increase the efficiency of solar panels and slow can slide off or melt because of residual heat.